maros/Zway-ThermostatControl/README.md

 Days of the week that this schedule applies to. ie. allows to to specify higher temperatures for the weekend.
 Only works when timeFrom and timeTo schedules are also set.
+If this option is not set then the schedule applies to all week days.

 ## globalSchedules.mode, globalSchedules.setpoint